LNST-project/lnst/README.md

 This also means that many of our documentation resources outlining how to write recipes on the wiki are also out of date.
-We'll soon start working on these but please be paitent with us.
+We'll soon start working on these but please be patient with us.

 If you're interested in helping out we accept code contributions via Patches submitted to our mailing list <lnst-developers@lists.fedorahosted.org>.